gurjindertoor/Learn-Electronics/Arduino/Lesson 0 - Setting up an Arduino Board.md

 Once the Arduino IDE is downloaded, in order to set up an Arduino script, do the following:

-1. Open the Arduino IDE.
+1. open the Arduino IDE
-2. Start a new sketch (a sketch is an Arduino program).
+2. start a new sketch (a sketch is an Arduino program)
-3. Write or paste your code into the IDE.
+3. write or paste your code into the IDE

 ## 5. Connecting Arduino to Your Computer and the IDE